State Telehealth Laws and Reimbursement Policies Report, Spring 2022

 The most widely reimbursed form of telehealth modality is live video, with every state offering some type of live video reimbursement in their Medicaid program.
 However, what and how it is reimbursed varies.
 Some Medicaid programs, for example limit reimbursable services to a specific list of CPT codes, such as Ohio, while other states, such as California, leave it open ended, reimbursing for all covered benefits or services as long as appropriate, and meeting procedure code definition and confidentiality and patient rights requirements.
 In general, the main restrictions Medicaid programs typically place on live video telehealth include:

 - The type of services that can be reimbursed, e. g. office visit, inpatient consultation, etc.;

 - The type of provider that can be reimbursed, e. g. physician, nurse, physician assistant, etc.; and

 - The location of the patient, referred to as the originating site.

-Store-and-forward services are only defined and reimbursed by twenty-two Medicaid Programs.
+Store-and-forward services are only defined and reimbursed by twenty-five Medicaid Programs.
 This number does not include states that only reimburse for teleradiology (which is commonly reimbursed, and not always considered ‘telehealth’).
-In many states, the definition of telemedicine and/or telehealth stipulates that the delivery of services must occur in “real time,” automatically excluding store-and-forward as a part of telemedicine and/or telehealth altogether in those states.
+In many states, the definition of telemedicine and/or telehealth stipulates that the delivery of services must occur in “real-time,” automatically excluding store-and-forward as a part of telemedicine and/or telehealth altogether in those states.
 Of those states that do reimburse for store-and-forward services, some have limitations on what will be reimbursed or if they do not reimburse for the modality, they carve out special exceptions.
 For example, Maryland’s Medicaid program specifies that while they don’t reimburse for store-and-forward, they do not consider use of the technology in dermatology, ophthalmology and radiology to fit into the definition of store-and-forward.